 Each type of residential development begins with a developer identifying a suitable property for their project idea.
-In this early phase of the project, the developer conducts due diligence to determine if it is feasible, given any constraints of the site such as zoning or site features such as size and slopes.
-The developer also creates an estimate of the number of housing units that can fit on the site and of the cost for site preparation and construction and the potential return on investment, once the units are sold or leased.
-If the developer believes that the project is feasible or that it "pencils," they typically work to control the site by either purchasing it or negotiating a purchase agreement or purchase option that is dependent on completing further design or successful permitting processes.
+In this early phase of the project, the developer conducts due diligence to determine if it is feasible, given any constraints on the site including zoning or site features such as size, slopes, or the potential presence of LA pesticide contamination.
+The developer also creates an estimate of the number of housing units that can fit on the site, the cost for site preparation and construction, and the potential return on investment once the units are sold or leased.
+If the developer believes the project is feasible, or that it "pencils," they typically work to control the site by either purchasing it or negotiating a purchase agreement that is dependent on completing further design and/or successful permitting processes.

-PERMITTING PROCESS
+PERMITTING PROCESSES